abentley/oaf/README.md

 * `squash-commit` convert the current set of commits into a single commit.
 * `ignore` ignores the specified files by updating .gitignore
-* `ignore-changes` prevents "commit", "status", etc. from noticing changes to a file that is has been added.
+* `ignore-changes` prevents "commit", "status", etc. from noticing changes to a file that have been added.
+* `push-tags`.
+Push tags to a repository.
+Since this applies to tags and repositories, not branches, it seemed better to give the functionality to a separate command.

 ## Dependent-branch commands (pipelines)
 Oaf supports dividing work up into several pieces, like